msorens/images-from-the-aether/README.md

 Code coverage is a great metric for unit tests.
 One should always strive for a high percentage; just what that percentage should be (80, 90, 100??) is open for debate, but picking any reasonably high number is better than not.
 However, that metric only covers breadth of tests.
-Just as important is the aspect of depth, which I talk about in the *Test Quality* section of my article [Go Unit Tests: Tips from the Trenches](https://www.red-gate.com/simple-talk/devops/testing/go-unit-tests-tips-from-the-trenches/).
+Just as important is the aspect of depth--that is all about the two-pronged approach of boundary-value analysis and equivalence class partitioning.
+I talk about those in detail in the *Test Quality* section of my article [Go Unit Tests: Tips from the Trenches](https://www.red-gate.com/simple-talk/devops/testing/go-unit-tests-tips-from-the-trenches/).
 As mentioned there, data-driven tests provide a good way to achieve depth.
-One example of that approach to deep tests is in the *normalizing input* section in app.component.spec.ts.
+One example of that approach to deep tests is in the "normalizing input" section in app.component.spec.ts.
 But test depth can also come from a series of related tests covering the same topic.
-If you look above at the set of tests under the heading "fetching more photos during scrolling" you will find one test that check for when more photos are fetched, plus several related tests where more photos are *not* fetched.
+If you look above at the set of tests under the heading "fetching more photos during scrolling" you will find one test that checks for when more photos are fetched, plus several related tests where more photos are *not* fetched.
+You can peruse all the depth coverage tests in this test suite by searching for "(DEPTH COVERAGE)".

 ### Strict Mode